whg-training/statistics-course/Statistical_modelling/Introduction/practicals/warmup/probability warmup.md

 **Question.** I toss a coin ten times and get ten heads.
 How likely is it that the coin is fair?

-**Note.** The first question above is of a different type than the other two.
-In the first question, we have a model for what's going on and are simply asked to calculate using the model.
-In the other two questions, we have some *data* (the positive test in the first question, or the sequence of heads in the second) and we are asked to reason about the world from that data.
-This is the typical form of of scientific questions.
+**Note.** The inheritance question above is of a different type than the other two.
+In the inheritance question, we have a model of what's going on and are simply asked to calculate a probability using the model.
+In the other two questions, we have some actual *data* - the positive test in the first question, or the sequence of heads in the second - and we are asked to draw inference using that data.
+This is the usual form of of scientific questions and it is typical that Bayes' theorem is needed to answer them.